wesleywerner/dregosadv/docs/design.md

 * How: put the stone on the altar
 * Where: Temple (stone egg), Tomb (altar)

-#### Unlocking the Altar -- WIP
+#### Unlocking the Altar

-_Not Implemented._
+_Implemented.
+Tested in `pressure_plate_trap`_

-The stone altar is initially out of view and resembles a stone column from floor-to-ceiling.
-To reveal it the player has to insert a gear-like key and turn it a few times, lowering the column which turns it into the altar, revealing the treasure on top.
+The stone altar is initially out of view and resembles a stone column.
+To lower the column and turn it into an altar, the player has to insert the sun key into the key hole and turn it a few times, lowering the column which turns it into the altar, revealing the treasure on top.

-Interlocking pieces make up the key that fits in a hole inside the tomb.
 The key resembles a large flat amulet in the shape of a sun, the beams fashioned to resemble the teeth of a key.

 * Why: To reveal the treasure
 * What: The sun key